Cyfrin/solidity-by-example.github.io/src/pages/0.5/sol/Delegatecall/index.md

+---
+title: Delegatecall
+version: 0.5.16
+description: Example of how to use deletegatecall in Solidity
+---

 `delegatecall` is a low level function similar to `call`.

 When contract `A` executes `delegatecall` to contract `B`, `B`'s code is excuted